Perhaps you’ve tried hard to personalize your marketing for years, though never managed to do it well without sounding insincere or robotic.

 When you combine this with the customer’s name and their pain points, you prove you’re on the same wavelength.

 You can enhance this further by adding behind-the-scenes videos introducing your staff and star employees.
-Even videos showing how you make your products add a personal touch and nurtures trust.
+Even videos showing how you make your products add a personal touch and nurture trust.

 6. Demonstrate How Your Products Can Solve a Pain Point